 If your child has a fever or headache, you can give them paracetamol (Pamol).

-How can the spread of gastro be prevented?
+How can gastro be prevented?

 Washing hands regularly and properly is known to make a big difference to the chance of developing gastro.
 In particular, always wash your hands,and teach children to wash theirs: